Hello everybody and happy New Year! I hope you’ve had a lovely Christmas and some restful and peaceful days.

 - Celebrating Christmas Eve with Matt (see below) 💖

 - A ‘double surprise’ that we’ve decided upon in November and which we will receive at home between January and February – keeping it secret for now, I hope to post about it in February, but you’ll probably find out about it if you check my Instagram towards the end of this month!

-- The overall stress that comes with juggling dissertation, lectures, assignments, reading and exams… why couldn’t we have an extra semester just for writing the thesis?! 😩
+- The overall stress that comes with juggling dissertation, lectures, assignments, reading and exams… why couldn’t we have an extra semester just for writing the dissertation?! 😩

 - Hospital appointments and more medicine 😷